iPrevail/alx-system_engineering-devops/0x00-shell_basics/README.md

 1. a script that prints the absolute path name of the current working directory.
 2. this script display the contents list of your current directory.
 3. a script that changes the working directory to the user's home directory
+4. displays current directory in a long format